camunda/camunda-docs/docs/components/best-practices/modeling/choosing-the-dmn-hit-policy.md

-## Knowing the DMN Hit Policy Basics
+## Knowing the DMN hit policy basics

 A decision table consists of several *rules*, typically represented as rows.
 When reading such a row we look at certain *input values* and deduct a certain result represented by *output values*.
 When using the simplest hit policy *"unique"* (*U*), such rules do *not overlap*: only a single rule must match.